reserve-protocol/protocol/docs/exhaustive-tests.md

 Tmux and run the tests:
 ```
 tmux
-bash ./scripts/run-exhaustive-tests.sh |& tee tests.log
+bash ./scripts/run-exhaustive-tests.sh
 ```

-When the test are complete, you'll find the console output in `tests.log`.
+When the test are complete, you'll find the console output in `tmux-1.log` and `tmux-2.log`.

 Detach from the tmux session:
 ```